Sjeiti/ronvalstarnl/src/data/markdown/post_implementing-css-color-functions.md

  - create a new rule and overwrite the variables with the applied color functions

 Looping the stylesheets is easy enough but we'll have to use try..catch in case we access external stylesheets.
 To weed out any valid functions we can use `getComputedStyle`.
 So for each definition we end up with an initial value and a computed value.
-We'll store all variable definitions in an object because we might need their values if they are used in a function.
+Variable definitions are stored in an object because we might need their values if they are used in a function.
-We'll also store all color functions in a separate object because we'll need to loop them.
+Color functions are stored in a separate object because we'll need to loop them.

 ```TypeScript
 interface ICSSVar {